Learn more about Transitions Neuro Day Treatment Program

 Transition and Exit Criteria

 Goals for each individual patient are established upon admission to the program, and are routinely updated during the patient’s episode of care.
 Patients may be transitioned to various groups and therapies as needed throughout their treatment in the program, based upon individual goals and level of functioning.
-Patients are discharged from the program when they no longer have group or outing based goals, no longer have goals for OT or SLP, or are no longer making progress towards their goals.
+Patients are discharged from the program when they no longer have group or outing based goals, no longer have goals for at least two therapies, or are no longer making progress towards their goals.
 In many cases following discharge from the day program, patients may benefit from additional treatment in a traditional outpatient therapy setting.
 Referrals to outpatient services or other services in the community are provided upon discharge from the Day Program.

 Cost of the Program